Renddslow/alseta/README.md

 ```
   Usage
-      $ alesta verify
+      $ alseta verify

   Description
-      Verify that all dependencies are in compliance with an alesta configuration.
+      Verify that all dependencies are in compliance with an alseta configuration.

   Options
       -w, --workspace      When set alseta will look for a yarn workspace setup and verify dependencies on each package